mbaumer/us_hep_funding/docs/_states/NY.md

 [Back to top](#top)
 ## NY-20 -- Rep. Paul Tonko (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-20)
 ### Committees
+Paul Tonko is the #6 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Paul Tonko is the #12 Democrat on the House Committee on Science, Space, and Technology

 Paul Tonko is the #16 Democrat on the House Committee on Energy and Commerce